 Joan also stated, "If I get even slightly upset, they understand that I need them to listen.
 At the same time, I, too, have learned to give room.
 Don't bother about as much of the things that I used to nag about."
 This was a pivotal moment for Joan, as her prior feelings of frustration and failure transformed into lessons of self-mastery and a strengthening of her parental competence.

-Through thick and thin, Colleen and the family were finally able to devise a system or a "family code" to which they would respectfully abide by and put into action.
+Through thick and thin, Colleen and the family were finally able to devise a system or a "family code" by which they would respectfully abide by and put into action.
 This included Joan's expectations and Greg and Matt's wishes.
 With these new adjustments to the household, Joan will persevere and continue to support her children as the hard-working mother that she is.
 Greg and Matt will also strive to resolve any conflicts that may arise — where Joan can look forward to seeing her boys after many workdays to come.